iGio90/Dwarf/README.md

 * Switch between hooks on different threads
 * Inputs are evaluated.
 Frida js api and dwarf shortcuts are usable in almost any input field
 * Javascript console evaluating frida and dwarf api
+* List and quick references of symbols, exports and imports for each loaded module
 * Save and load back hooks and variables

 ---